 Answers to Question Your Customers Might Have

-Great content is the content which provides plenty of information and helps its consumer solve a problem or find an answer to a question.
-Obviously, any business would want to have great content in the core of a content strategy, but the less-appealing businesses and industries need to work a bit harder on it.
-It’s not because their consumers don’t have a lot of questions they want answered – there’s always plenty of those, but because they need to everything exactly right to create a reasonably interesting online presence.
+Great content is the content that provides plenty of information and helps its consumer solve a problem or find an answer to a question.
+Obviously, any business would want to have great content at the core of a content strategy, but the less-appealing businesses and industries need to work a bit harder on it.
+It’s not because their consumers don’t have a lot of questions they want to answer.
+There’s always plenty of those.
+But because they need to do everything exactly right to create a reasonably interesting online presence.
 There’s no room for mistakes.

 Ideas for this type of content might look as though they’re hard to find.
 In reality, they are everything but.
-By engaging the whole business in a brainstorming session – not just managers, but everyone, it is possible to get a fresh perspective on the business’ products or service.
-Having contact with the consumers or customers will also help because they will ask questions if given a chance and those questions should become the topic of your next blog post, Vine, or YouTube video.
+By engaging the whole business in a brainstorming session – not just managers, but everyone.
+It is possible to get a fresh perspective on the business’s products or services.
+Having contact with the consumers or customers will also help because they will ask questions if given a chance.
+And those questions should become the topic of your next blog post, Vine, or YouTube video.

 User Case Studies – Like Testimonials, But Better

 Of course, user case studies can be a slippery slope because they rely on users to provide at least a part of the content.
-People in charge of creating the content might be tempted to modify users’ accounts for better sound-bites, which is something that should never be done.
-Also, adding image or video content to a user case study is always very welcome because they might not work that well without them.
+People in charge of creating the content might be tempting to modify users’ accounts for better sound-bites.
+Which is something that should never be done.
+Also, adding an image or video content to a user case study is always very welcome because they might not work that well without them.

 Get an Expert’s Opinion

 But not only get it, make it into an article or a video.
-This is probably the hardest of the three types of content mentioned here to produce because it requires interviewing skills to work well.
-After all, it’s not only a sound-bite we’re aiming for here – we want a whole article, or a whole video clip, or an expert talking about the business or industry.
+This is probably the hardest of the three types of content mention here to produce.
+Because it requires interviewing skills to work well.
+After all, it’s not only a sound-bite we’re aiming for here.
+We want a whole article, a whole video clip, or an expert talking about the business or industry.

 Getting an interview with an expert and turning it into content is a process.
-First, an expert in the industry needs to be identified.
-Next, out of the pool of experts, one should be chosen based on relevance to the topic, ease of communication and willingness to cooperate.
+First, an expert in the industry needs to identify.
+Next, out of the pool of experts, one should choose base on relevance to the topic.
+Ease of communication and willingness to cooperate.
 After that, the person conducting the interview should prepare the questions, research the topic, and organize additional personnel like cameramen if needed.
-And even if the interview goes well, it needs to be formatted and outfitted for maximum engagement – illustrations for a written interview, editing for a video interview.
+And even if the interview goes well, it needs to be formatted and outfitted for maximum engagement.
+Illustrations for a written interview, editing for a video interview.
 It’s a tough thing to pull off, but it can also be very rewarding.